The blog phenomenon and return of investment (ROI)

 However, communicating with blogs, with bloggers and therefore requires taking into account the specificities and sensitivities of any individual.

-Otherwise, readers might eventually turn against the advertiser via a series of devastating and a bad viral marketing can engage.
+Otherwise, readers might eventually turn against the advertiser via a series of devastating reviews and a bad viral marketing can engage.

 Return of Investment (ROI)